I am an overseas registered midwife

 You must complete the self assessment form and provide details of how your practice meets the New Zealand competencies.

 You must be able to communicate effectively.
 The approved English language tests are Occupational English Test (OET) and International Language Testing System (IELTS).

-For OET you must achieve a minimum score of A or B in each setting
+For OET you should achieve a minimum pass mark of A or B in each section.

-For IELTS you must achieve an overall pass in the Academic module of no less than 7.5, with no less than 7 in any of the 4 bands.
+For IELTS you should achieve an overall pass in the Academic module of no less than 7.5, with no less than 7 in any of the 4 bands.

 You must achieve the score in one sitting.